cybertoothca/ember-cli-textarea-autosize/README.md

 1. Remove the addon from your local node repository with the following command (that can be run anywhere):
-`npm uninstall -g ember-cli-font-awesome-sass`
+`npm uninstall -g ember-cli-textarea-autosize`
-1. Remove the reference to the `ember-cli-font-awesome-sass` in your _other_ project's `package.json`.
+1. Remove the reference to the `ember-cli-textarea-autosize` in your _other_ project's `package.json`.
 1. Run an `npm prune` from the root of your _other_ project's command line.